sandyavs/mealplanner-wiki/Test-cases-v2.md

 3. Check that whether the description input box accepts alphabets A-Z.
 4. Check whether the description input box accepts both upper and lower case alphabets.
 5. Check the maximum and minimum character length of description box.
-6. Check whether the description box accepts numeric,special characters and symbols.
+6. Check whether the description box accepts numeric, special characters and symbols.

-Excepted Behabiour:
+Excepted Behaviour:
 User should be able to click on Description input box and be able to enter both Alphanumeric characters